 ‘It is much more than an ordinary squabble or an unresolved conflict.
 Character assassination is a coordinated and prolonged effort to maliciously harm a person, to damage a person’s good reputation, and to destroy someone’s self esteem.
 I will not sum up the long list of areas of my life that were targeted but the vile accusations were emotive, paternalizing, and downright hateful.
 There was relentless criticism on almost every aspect of my life along with reproaches and objections.
 My education, my past, my choices, what I said-thought-felt, the way I looked… my husband, his work, his voluntary work, even my child, nothing got spared.
 It was obsessive.

 I noticed many characteristics of conspiracy thinking too: deep and unfounded suspicion, blaming without evidence, no fair hearing (jumping to conclusions or unsubstantiated ideas).
 The amount of emails describing me and my family as elitists and elite were significant.
+That word ‘elite’ was obsessively used.
 And of course, the ‘elite’ was to blame for ‘everything’.

 ‘Things completely spiraled out of control.
 It was frightening (and interesting) to see how every next email or letter was harsher in tone, more accusative.
-When my family and I received a physical threat and a death-wish, we were advised to go to the police and a lawyer.
+When I received a physical threat and a death-wish, I was advised to go to the police and a lawyer.

 ‘At that time, I came across ‘Tax Collectors’ by Reymerswale but I did not know the title of this artwork.
 It shows two tax collectors doing their paperwork.
 Despite their luxurious clothing and fine interior, the painter has deliberately made them look downright ugly.
 To me, this painting could have been titled ‘Two Hate Mail Writers’ because hate makes ugly’.

 ‘I asked myself what in my life had been left untouched by hate.
 There was not much left.
-Realizing this, I knew it was about a need for hating, exactly like Girard had theorized.
+Others who received the same treatment by my foes said there was about a need for hating, a need for venting conflict and anger, exactly like Girard had theorized.
 There was a need for a shared enemy on the part of the accusers to ease tensions.
-I had become a lightning rod for an unsolvable conflict and problem.
+I had become a lightning rod for an unsolvable conflict and frustrations.
 I was deeply shocked.’